Quick Summary Points

-- MCT or medium chain triglycerides are fats which are shorter in length than your average fat found in cooking oils and high fat products such as cheese and butter.
+- MCT or Medium Chain Triglycerides are fats which are shorter in length than your average fat found in cooking oils and high fat products such as cheese & butter.

-- Two notable sources of MCT oils include palm and coconut oil.
+- Two notable sources of MCT oils include palm & coconut oil.

-- MCT oil is thought to be metabolised faster, which is the reason why it's been used as both a fat loss support ingredient and one to support endurance.
+- MCT oil is thought to be metabolised faster, which is the reason why it's been used as both a fat loss support ingredient & one to support endurance.

 - MCT oil generally works best with other ingredients such as carbs and protein for best effects.

 - The recommended dose of MCT Oil starts at 5g/day.